Environmental Impact Assessment Ordinance

 Identification of Impact-causing Factors

 5.2 It involves the identification and characterization of the impact-causing factors associated with a project.
-Information shall be based on specific features of the project, including coastline and river modifications, construction activities such as dredging and dumping, quality and quantity of wastewater and thermal discharges, changes in land-use and drainage, oil and chemical spills, maritime wastes, waste disposal facilities and leachates, and non-point pollution sources.
-Emphasis shall be placed on activities or pollutants that will result in nutrient enrichment leading to eutrophication or structural changes in biological community, bathometry change, reduction in flushing or assimilative capacities, loss or modification of aquatic habitats, and threat to ecological and human health from exposure to toxic substances, pathogens and biotoxins.
+Information shall be based on specific features of the project, including coastline and river modifications, construction activities such as dredging and dumping, quality and quantity of wastewater and thermal discharges, changes in land-use and drainage, maritime wastes, waste disposal facilities and leachates, and non-point pollution sources.
+Consideration shall also include threat to aquatic life from exposure to toxic substances, and reduction in flushing or assimilative capacities of the water body.

 Determination of the Impact Boundary

 5.3 An essential first step in assessing the impact of an activity on the water body is the determination of the impact boundaries.
-The impacted area can be divided into the near-field and far-field.
-The near-field includes the initial dilution and the mixing zones and is basically determined by physical processes such as the hydrodynamic processes.
-The far-field is more difficult to determine and depends on water transport, biological processes, geochemical processes, and physio-chemical processes.
-Estimating the impact area has to be carried out at the early stage of the assessment but may have to be revised in the light of information that emerges during the assessment process.
+The impacted area can be defined as the near-field and far-field.
+The near-field is where the initial dilution occurs and is determined by physical or hydrodynamic processes.
+The far-field refers to the subsequent, more complicated dilution which depends on water transport, physio-chemical processes, biological processes, etc. Estimating the impact area has to be carried out at the early stage of the assessment but may have to be revised in the light of information that emerges during the assessment process.

 Baseline Study

-5.4 It involves the description of the existing quality and quantity (as appropriate) of the receiving aquatic environment, with emphasis on the quality parameters related to the water pollutants arising from an activity and the parameters relating to the affected beneficial uses.
-Field surveys shall be carried out to supplement existing information in situation when existing data are out dated or insufficient.
-Baseline study involves the development of a survey and sampling programme which shall cover aspects of meteorological, geological, hydrological factors, physio-chemical characteristics, biology and beneficial uses.
-Sampling programmes to provide information for environmental assessments must be carefully designed to meet identified objectives and shall be directed to potential problems.
-The baseline study must consider changes that may arise from seasonal and climatic changes, other natural changes such as sedimentation and ecological succession, and impacts from other current or proposed development in the area.
+5.4 It involves the compilation of existing information in the database characterising the relevant water body with emphasis on water quality parameters including turbidity, suspended solids, temperature, salinity, pH, dissolved oxygen, BOD5, COD, nitrogen, phosphorus, bacteria, etc. Field surveys shall be carried out to supplement existing information in situations when existing data are outdated or insufficient.
+Baseline study involves the development of a survey and sampling programme which shall cover aspects of meteorological, geological and hydrodynamic factors, water quality characteristics, and beneficial uses of the water body.
+The study should also consider changes that may arise from seasonal variations and impacts from other current or proposed developments in the area.

 Impact Prediction and Assessment

-5.5 Assessment shall make use of the scientific knowledge of near-field and far-field transport and dispersion of pollutants coupled with modelling and measurements obtained from the baseline study.
-Both construction and operation (or decommissioning as appropriate) aspects of the project shall be considered.
+5.5 Assessment shall make use of the scientific knowledge of near-field and far-field transport and dispersion of pollutants coupled with modelling and information obtained from the baseline study.
+Both construction and operation aspects of the project shall be considered.
 Assessment shall be based on quantitative techniques which can range from the use of simple mass balance approaches to sophisticated computer models.
-In situations involving various degrees of complexity and uncertainty, numerical or probabilistic modelling approaches are useful.
-It shall be noted that the use of models requires acquisition of good comprehensive baseline and monitoring data.
-Models to be selected must be well proven and be satisfactorily calibrated and verified with field data.
-The modelling capabilities and approach shall meet the relevant government requirements being in force.
+Models to be selected shall be well proven and be satisfactorily calibrated and verified with field data.
+The modelling capabilities and approach shall meet the relevant prevailing government requirements.

-5.7 The predictions will provide information which can used as the basis for determining whether the aquatic resources and beneficial uses are at risk, or that the assimilative capacity will be exceeded as a result of implementation of the project.
+5.7 The predictions will provide information which can be used as the basis for determining whether the aquatic resources and beneficial uses are at risk, or if there is any unacceptable impact on water sensitive receivers (WSRs) or beneficial uses as a result of implementation of the project.

 Mitigation Measures

-5.9 Mitigation shall aim to avoid, reverse, minimize, or compensate for an impact.
+5.8 Mitigation shall aim to minimize any potential impact.
 Consideration shall also be given to opportunity to enhance existing conditions.
-The principles shall be to prevent rather than to rectify and to eliminate environmental damage at source.
-The approach shall be to minimize the risk of harm to human health and the ecosystem, to minimize the risk of impairment to the beneficial uses, to prevent pollution at source and to apply the most suitable technical solutions to prevent and rectify pollution problems.
+The principle shall be to prevent rather than to rectify environmental damage at source.
+The approach shall be to minimize the risk of impairment to the beneficial uses, and to apply relevant solutions to prevent and rectify pollution problems.

 Monitoring